 - There is no upper limit for the exam.

-- There are many people who are around their age of 50s still appearing for their CAT exams.
-These include many famous personalities as well as famous authors like Arun Sharma.
+- There are many people who are around their age of 50s and can still appear for their CAT exams.
+These include many famous personalities and authors such as Arun Sharma.

-- A candidate can apply maximum times for the CAT exam as there is no upper age limit.
+- A candidate can apply any number of times for the CAT exam as there is no upper age limit.